Penticton-Ikeda Sister City Society

 friendly, wonderful, and culturally rich and diverse country.

-For more information about our planned 2017 trip to Ikeda, please email us at:
+For updates about our planned May 2017 trip to Ikeda, please check back

 Welcome to the Penticton-Ikeda Sister City Society.
 Since our early days in 1977, we have grown to become one of the most active and successful sister city societies in Canada.
 We encourage you to explore our website and learn more about our society and our relationship with Ikeda which is located in the Nakagawa District of Tokachi in Hokkaido, Japan.